Skip to content

 • Diffable.
 Two variants compare structurally; the story tool's "what changed" panel is structural diff, not function identity.

-Concretely, the keys allowed in a reg-variant body:
+Concretely, the keys allowed in a story/reg-variant body:

 Key Shape Notes